RyKaj/Documentation/InfrastructureArchitecture/Microservice-DistributedSystem.md

-My good friend and fellow O\'Reilly author Alan Beaulieu (*Learning SQL*) once told me \"Data is a corporate asset, not an application asset.\" Given Alan\'s statement, you can gain an appreciation for the risk involved and the concerns raised with continually migrating data.
+My good friend and fellow O\'Reilly author Alan Beaulieu (*Learning SQL*) once told me \"Data is a corporate asset, not an application asset."
+Given Alan\'s statement, you can gain an appreciation for the risk involved and the concerns raised with continually migrating data.
 Data migrations are complex and error-prone---much more so than source code migrations.
 Optimally you want to migrate the data for each service